Yellow, Purple, and the Myth of “Accessibility Limits Color Palettes”

 All usage examples include both light and dark mode, and every combination meets at least AA (sometimes AAA).

-Get the palettes from my shop!
+Get the free palettes from my shop!

 Six Yellow & Purple Accessible Color Palettes.
 Figma Variables, Ready to be used, or adapted.
 Color combination usage examples (screenshots of the 6 palettes)